 From the versatile coat everyone should own to the undergarment that proves vital to my outfits, scroll on to see the 11 classic winter basics you need this season.

 Style Notes: Two of my favourite words in fashion are “cable-knit” and “cardigan.”
 Put them together and what do you get?
-A classic winter basic you can wear with everything from printed midi dresses to fresh white jeans like Sabina Socol's.
+A classic winter basic you can wear with everything from printed midi dresses to jeans.
+And I'm not fussy, so I'd take a jumper, too.

-Style Notes: Not only do high-neck dresses look elegant on just about everyone, but they’re also a dab hand at keeping your body temperature high on days when the weather is anything but.
-Like India, I’ll be wearing mine with chunky boots to nail 2021’s winter aesthetic.
+Style Notes: Not only do knitted dresses look elegant on just about everyone, but they’re also a dab hand at keeping your body temperature high on days when the weather is anything but.
+Wear with trainers, chunky boots and knee-highs.

 Style Notes: Knee-high boots are always on the winter style agenda, but this year, they’re more prevalent than ever, which is intrinsically linked to our need to feel dressed up again.
 Make like Emmanuelle Koffi, and wear yours with shorter hemlines for a cool outfit balance.